Non-parametric estimates for graphon mean-field particle systems: Introduction

 where

-The first part is controlled thanks to the convergence of~\eqref{e:finite-pop-SDE} to~\eqref{e:graphon-SDE} (see~\cite{BayraktarChakrabortyWu2023}).
+The first part is controlled by the convergence of~\eqref{e:finite-pop-SDE} to~\eqref{e:graphon-SDE} (see~\cite{BayraktarChakrabortyWu2023}).
 For the second part, we follow the idea of~\cite{MaestraHoffmann2022} and produce a Berstein concentration inequality.
 The use of Bernstein's inequality here avoids the extra constants that arise from the change of measures in~\cite{MaestraHoffmann2022}, thanks to the independence of particles in the graphon mean-field system.
 It is worth noticing that all the constants appearing in the inequalities are global (independent of the plug-in arguments $t_0,u_0,x_0$), and we keep some of the explicit summations in the upper bound on purpose (as can be seen in Lemma~\ref{l:JK-est-mu} and~\ref{l:HJK-est-pi}).
 Those properties preserve the integrability of the whole sums and maintain nice asymptotic behavior of the estimator $\hat G^n_{\vartheta}$.

-In Section~\ref{s:minimax}, we conduct a minimax analysis on the plug-in estimator of particle densities.
-We restrict our views to those particle systems with initial data that admit density functions with Hölder continuity in space and Lipschitz continuity in the graphon index.
-The Hölder continuity is preserved along the time horizon when the system parameters $(b,G,\sigma,\mu_0)$ fall into certain smoothness classes introduced in~\cite{MaestraHoffmann2022}, while in the meantime, the Lipschitz continuity of the particle densities with respect to the graphon index requires more delicate analysis on the associated Fokker-Planck equations.
-Then, to obtain the optimal asymptotic upper bound, we present an alternative analysis on the pointwise behaviors of $\hat \mu^n_h$ with a change-of-measure strategy adapted from~\cite{MaestraHoffmann2022}.
-This improves the results obtained in Section~\ref{s:estimates} with sacrifice of a constant multiple depending on the value of $\mu$ near $(t_0,u_0,x_0)$.
-Balancing among the several error terms leads to a nonparametric asymptotic upper bound.
-On the other hand, we adapted the applications of two-point comparison lemma in~\cite{MaestraHoffmann2022} to witness a (theoretical) lower bound on the estimation error.
-Comparing them demonstrates the optimality of our estimator $\hat \mu^n_h$.
+In Section~\ref{s:minimax}, we perform a minimax analysis on the plug-in estimator of particle density $\mu$ and the drift coefficient $\beta$.
+We restrict our view to those particle systems with locally Hölder continuous density functions, the existence of which can be seen in several classical texts in Fokker-Planck equations such as~\cite{BogachevKrylovRocknerShaposhnikov2015}.
+We present an alternative analysis on the pointwise behaviors of $\hat \mu^n_h$ and $\hat \pi^n_h$ with a change-of-measure strategy adapted from~\cite{MaestraHoffmann2022}.
+This improves the pointwise errors obtained in Section~\ref{s:estimates} with the sacrifice of a constant factor depending on the value of $\mu$ near $(t_0,u_0,x_0)$.
+Balancing among the several error terms leads to optimal asymptotic upper bounds.
+On the other hand, we find the (theoretical) lower bounds of the estimation error and compare them with the upper bounds, which demonstrates the optimality of our estimators.
 The proofs are given in Section~\ref{s:proof-minimax}.

-The above summarizes the main contents of this work.
-Proofs of technical lemmas and discussions on intuitions and assumptions are presented in the Appendices.